Small and medium-sized businesses are the engine of the economy in Alberta.

 So, now that you've been warned, here's the 411 on what's involved in getting a mortgage when you are in business for yourself.

 Essentially, there are two ways mortgage lenders view self employed income; via "proven income" or "stated income".

 Stated income: this is where things can get a little more confusing!
-Let's say you are self employed and you've been in business for two years or more but you just don't show enough net income (on line 150 of your Notice of Assessment) to make your numbers work.
-This could be for a variety of reasons, usually accounting related.
+Let's say you are self-employed and you've been in business for two years or more but you just don't show enough net income (on line 150 of your Notice of Assessment) to make your numbers work.
+This could be for a variety of reasons, usually accounting-related.
 I see this quite often with legitimate business owners; your company is making money but you show very little income on your personal tax return.
-If this is the case, and you have excellent credit and a down payment of at least 10%*, you may be eligible to obtain a mortgage via the stated income program offered by Genworth or Canada Guaranty.
-Genworth's website explains that "the stated income program is designed for self employed borrowers who are unable to provide traditional income verification but have a proven 2-year history of managing their credit and finances responsibly.
-Eligible borrowers typically own a small size business for a minimum of two years, which can be confirmed via a third-party arms length document.
-In addition, the borrower is required to declare their annual income, which should be reasonable based on the industry, length of operation and type of business."
+If this is the case, and you have excellent credit and a down payment of at least 10%*, you may be eligible to obtain a mortgage via the stated income program offered by Sagen (formerly Genworth) or Canada Guaranty.
+Sagen's website explains that "the stated income program is designed for self-employed borrowers who are unable to provide traditional income verification but have a proven 2-year history of managing their credit and finances responsibly.
+Eligible borrowers typically own a small size business for a minimum of two years, which can be confirmed via a third-party arm's length document.
+In addition, the borrower is required to declare their annual income, which should be reasonable based on the industry, length of operation, and type of business."
 Confused yet?
 What does this all mean?

 What it means is that you may be able to "state" your income instead of "proving" it via the line 150 on your Notice of Assessment.